princesuman2004/6T-SRAM-/Logical Gates.md

    - Generate the layout for each logic gate based on the schematic design.
    - Ensure the layout adheres to design rules and optimizes for performance.

-3. **Document Design:**
-   - Record the schematic diagrams, symbols, and layout for each logic gate.
-   - Prepare detailed documentation for each design element.

 ## Results